 Also of interest is that New Castle has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, New Castle is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.05% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of New Castle is somewhat higher than in the average US city of 21.84%: 26.05% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in New Castle in 2010 was $32,433, which is upper middle income relative to Delaware, and wealthy relative to the rest of the US.
 This equates to an annual income of $129,732 for a family of four.
 However, New Castle contains both very wealthy and poor people as well.